lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

 ```

-For every model defined in the initialize -> models configuration.
+For every model defined in the initialize -> models configuration;

 If the model is `built-in`
 - import it